VictorMegir/Encryptor-web-app/README.md

 These endpoints were set up using <a href='https://expressjs.com/'>Express.js</a>

 ### Frontend
-The frontend of this application consists of four main components.
-The landing page, the menu (one for coffee and one for cookies), the form that the user fills out to make an order and a pop-up window that shows an image and the description of any item.
+The frontend of the application consists of three main components.
+First, a component where the user types the original text.<br>
+Second, a component called Cipher Box which is responsible for the interactions of selecting a cipher, changing the operation type (encrypt and decrypt) and removing a cipher.
+It is also responible for adding more ciphers and finally making the POST request to the backend.<br>
+Finally there is a component which displays the result that the backend has sent to the appliction.
 The forntend was made with <a href='https://reactjs.org/'>React</a>, using the hooks interface.
-Styling was  done using <a href='https://sass-lang.com/'>Sass</a>.
+Styling was  done using <a href='https://tailwindcss.com/'>Tailwind CSS</a>.

 ### Deployment
 This application was deployed using <a href='https://www.heroku.com/'>Heroku</a> and <a href='https://git-scm.com/'>Git</a>.

-### Images
+### Icons
-The images for this application were found on the internet and I do not own any of them.
-They are stored in a personal photo album on <a href='https://imgur.com/'>Imgur</a>.
+The icons where generated using <a href='https://www.favicon-generator.org/'>Favicon Generator</a>.

 ### Credits
-This website was inspired by <a href='https://www.salushiexpress.co.za/'>Salushi Express</a>.
+This website was inspired by <a href='https://cryptii.com/pipes/rot13-decoder/'>Cryptii.com</a>.